imosley2/Portfolio/README.md

 I'm known for quickly mastering new technologies, adapting under pressure, and efficiently managing multiple priorities without sacrificing quality or accuracy.
 With a foundation in leadership, disciplined work ethic, and a commitment to continuous learning, I'm seeking an entry-level cybersecurity role where I can contribute to a team, strengthen organizational security, and continue developing as a cybersecurity professional.

-For viewing of my experience, click on readme-edit branch.
+For viewing of my experience, click on the readme-edit branch.